Labyrinthine-Unreal/merps/NeuroNugget.md

 ## Setup

-Follow these steps to set up the NeuroNugget stack for your TechTots project:
+Follow these steps to set up the NeuroNugget stack for TechTots TechTots project:

 1. Clone the NeuroNugget repository: